-Rack Postcards 33/4 x 81/2" (50,000) Posters 81/2" x 11" (20,000) Street Banners 4 x 8' (10 PitStops) T-Shirts (5,000) Water Bottles (quantity?)
-E-mail marketing message Web Site
+Rack Postcards $3\frac{3}{4} \times 8\frac{1}{2}$ " (50,000) Posters $8\frac{1}{2}$ " x 11" (20,000) Street Banners 4 x 8' (10 pitstops) T-Shirts (5,000) Water Bottles E-mail marketing message Web Site

 The marketing materials used for the 2005 BTWD campaign were targeted to employers and cyclists in chosen target markets through the region.
 The postcards and posters materials were distributed to employers and building sites through concierge services to all of the region's bicycle shops through WABA, and through a direct e-mail campaign that led to a customized Web site.
 The direct e-mail was sent to the 2004 registrants as a reminder.
-In addition, posters were sent in conjunction with a direct mail piece to 5,000 employers that highlighted the May 20th event.
+In addition, posters were sent in conjunction with a direct mail piece to 5,000 employers that highlighted the May 20th event along with a sweepstakes sponsored by Commuter Connections.
 The radio campaign highlighted personal and tangible benefits a commuter would realize by bicycling to work.
 WABA staff designed and maintained the event Web site to market the program and allow participants to register for the event.
 COG also designed and maintained a web site for information and registration links to the WABA site.